tractorcow-farm/silverstripe-fluent/readme.md

 Note: It's not necessary to actually localise this object in order for it to be filterable; `FluentFilteredExtension` and `FluentExtension` each work independently.

+Warning: This must be added to the base class, such as `SiteTree` in order for it to filter for pages, or for queries of that base type.

 ```yaml
 ---
 Name: myproductconfiguration